-Tony Bennett wrote his own script.
+Tony Bennett wrote his own script (like many others).
 He led himself in his own way not following what society dictates.
 There was no other way.
 The accepted and typical way of living is ineffective.
 The quick fix, crash-diet, lottery-wealth, fast but temporary relief mentality where stress, tension, worry and conflict—fear, doubts and insecurity are acceptable and even deemed normal, simply doesn’t work.
 What Willam James said in 1899-men the world over possess amounts of resource, which only very exceptional individuals push to their extremes of use.
 Compared with what we ought to be, we are only half awake–sadly is still the case today and YOU can change that.

 It takes extraordinary focus, strength and effort to swim upstream against mass culture and societal norms and communal pressure to conform and develop and follow your own script toward long-term excellence.